25-MDDN242/time-based-media-Red0Ren/README.md

 ## MDDN 242 Project 1: Time-based Media

 ### THIS IS YOUR README
+Your Clock's Name
+Author: Renfred Tay
+Purpose: to create a functional clock with alarms using p5js
+Inspiration: Black light/neon aesthetic.
+A description of your overall design process that serves as your design journal (suggested: 300-600 words)

+    Record
 Update this file as you go along to record your progress.
 25/02/25
 Edited sketch.jpg to a basic idea of what I want to achieve.